 Topics include multiple linear regression, statistical inferences for regression model, diagnostics and remedies for multicollinearity, outlier and influential cases, model selection, logistic regression, multivariate analysis, categorical data analysis, discriminant analysis, cluster analysis.
 Course Information: Prerequisites: MAT 121 or equivalent.

-This course teaches concepts and techniques in managing and analyzing large data sets for data discovery and modeling.
+This course teaches concepts and techniques in managing and analyzing large data sets.
 Focus is on big data management, storage solutions, query processing, analytics, and big data applications.
 Topics include: introduction to Hadoop and YARN, MapReduce, Apache Spark, Big Data Warehousing with Hive and Spark SQL, large scale recommender systems and Large Scale Clustering and Classification.
-Course information: Prerequisites: CSC 385, CSC 472, CSC 573.
+Course information: Same as CSC 534.
+Prerequisites: CSC 385, CSC 472, CSC 533.

 DAT 554.
 Data Analytics Capstone.
 4 Hours.